 Sure some people will love you for having your wedding in a tropical or fun destination – but be prepared for some naysayers.
 Once you get over that and settle on your guest list there is a lot of planning ahead of you.
 Staying organized when planning one of the biggest events of your life is key.
 Otherwise you’ll be a stressed out mess and miss out on all the fun stuff!

 1. Picking a Destination: There are so many things to keep in mind when choosing a location for your destination wedding.
+Keep your budget in mind when booking your wedding venue, my friend used marquee hire surrey for her wedding and it was amazing!
 Make sure it’s accessible enough for your guests.
 People are going to spend a lot of money and time to get to your nuptials – be kind to them!
 Also do a little research to find out what kinds of activities and events they might be able to take advantage of the weekend of your wedding.
 You don’t have to plan it all out but giving people options is very considerate.
+Why not also look at wedding packages.
+So many different wedding venues offer brilliant offers if you group book different services.
+Have a look at sites like wedding venues in northamptonshire for more information!

 2. Picking Vendors: This is one of the toughest things to do when planning from far away.
 The best advice I can give that you have to take a bit of a chance sometimes.
 But also you have to do your homework.
 If you decide to go with a wedding planner (we did) it might be the best money you spend.
 This person lives in the area and has worked with these vendors before.
 If you trust the wedding planner than his/her recommendations should work out perfectly.